chinesefirewall/data_engineering_task/README.md

 sqlalchemy
 ```

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and Dependencies and start the server.

 # Cachet Data Engineering Task

 ## Documentation

-This README file documents contains all the processes undertaken to solve the tasks, which include answering theretical questions, data extraction, transformation, and analysis steps, as well as a brief summary of the insights gained from the data analysis.
+This README file document contains all the processes undertaken to solve sample tasks, which include answering theoretical questions, data extraction, transformation, and analysis steps, as well as a summary of the insights gained from the data analysis.

 ## Task 1